 Case 1.2.1.1 – Pseudo-Tie generator is not Pseudo-BA

-Since the pseudo-tie generator is not a pseudo-BA in the IDC, the tag does not impact any flowgate.
+Since the pseudo-tie generator is not a pseudo-BA in the IDC, the tag does not impact any flowgate (GCA is the same as LCA).
 The impact of the pseudo-tie generator must be provided to the IDC through the BA-3 Market Flows on Flowgates A, B, C and D. The MW amount in priorities ED-2, ED-6 and Firm-7 depend on the total MW impact of BA-3 generators serving BA-3 network load on the flowgates, and the allocation amounts that has been granted to BA-3 on the flowgates.

 Scenario 1.2.1.2 – Pseudo-Tie generator is Pseudo-BA